Setup

 GitHub Desktop fist push

-2. Choose For my own purposes and Continue
+• Choose For my own purposes, then click Continue